 For-credit internships are generally unpaid, as the primary emphasis is on the student’s learning and growth, and students never directly replace the work of paid employees.
 Some schools, such as the University of Minnesota, offer stipends to encourage student participation in internships.
 Check with your Career Services office on campus to see if this is a possibility for you.

 You can find more information about internships on each individual program page.
-For programs in the United States, you can contact HECUA’s Manager of Internships and Community Partnerships, Emily Seru.
+For programs in the United States, you can contact HECUA’s Director of US Programs and Community Engagement, Emily Seru.